mauOrtRuiz/Steel_Degradation/README.md

 * Direct Microstructural Degradation Time Estimation: The auxiliary branch enables the model to solve an inverse problem: accurately estimating heat-treatment / degradation time directly from raw micrographs during blind inference, eliminating reliance on explicit input metadata.

 * Localized Degradation Heatmapping: Beyond scalar time estimation, the architecture allows for spatial mapping of degradation levels across a single image, generating visual heatmaps that identify micro-scale structural variations and heterogeneous phase evolution within the same specimen.

+**Work to do**
+To prepare an inference test for the segmentation and Time estimation and elaborate a heatmap.

+Retrain the same model and experiment for a multiclass estimation-added task, instead of the regression task.
+The estimated clases are: los, moderate and severe degradation.